- Coreg is a medication used for the treatment of high blood pressure and heart failure.

 Capsule, extended release

-Dosage must be prescribed individually, depending on each patient’s overall health condition, medical history, and other determinants, and it should be closely monitored by the patient’s health care professional, particularly during up-titration, i.e. the gradual increase of a drug until it reaches the desired longer-term dosage.
+Dosage must be prescribed individually, depending on each patient’s overall health condition, medical history, and other determinants, and it should be closely monitored by the patient’s health care professional, particularly during up-titration (the gradual increase of a drug until it reaches the desired longer-term dosage).

-Furthermore, patients should be counselled that when Coreg treatment is started, or when there are drug dosage increases, they may experience temporary feelings of dizziness within an hour or so of administering the medication.
+Furthermore, when Coreg treatment is started, or when there are drug dosage increases, patients may experience temporary feelings of dizziness within an hour or so of administering the medication.

-Many people using this drug do not have serious side effects.
-In fact, your health care professional prescribed this medication for you believing that its benefits outweigh its risks of side effects.
+Many people using this drug do not experience serious side effects.
+If your health care professional prescribes this medication for you, they likely feel that its benefits outweigh its risks of side effects.
 However, if you experience discomfort or any concerning symptoms after starting this drug, talk to your doctor.

 - Vision changes